 However, you may consider installing them.
 This will depend on whether the drain line design allows for adding cleanouts to assist in servicing the drain.

 Each and every sanitary stack should have a cleanout in instances where horizontal branches are 100ft apart.
 They’re also necessary where the line changes direction beyond 45 degrees.
 You should also use them within a connection of 10ft between the drain and sewer.

 Ensure there’s enough space for moving around your toilet.
 The minimum recommended distance between the toilet and the side wall is 15 inches.
 Also, the minimum recommended distance between the toilet and the front wall is 18 inches.

 Ignoring Local Codes

 A plumber needs to follow the local plumbing codes of a given location.
-For example, licensed and professional plumbers in Sydney must know all the local codes for plumbing in the NSW region.
+For example, a licensed and professional Sydney plumber must know all the local codes for plumbing in the NSW region.
 However, average homeowners may not know much about the regulations.